RPINOT/privateMST/README.md

 # privateMST
-Privacy-preserving MST computation from an arbitrary graph using PAMST method
+Privacy-preserving MST computations from an arbitrary graph.